wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 as well as a Shared folder accessible by all users.</li>
 </ul>

-DOTHIS:
-Click on your username (wilsonmar in my case).
+1. Click on your username (wilsonmar in my case).

    This action is the same as clicking on the last default item under the Favorites list.

    Many WordPress developers prefer to add a folder named <strong>Sites</strong>
    which holds the wordpress folder expanded from download.

 <a id="Curlz"></a>

 ## IPv6 compatibility with Curl command line apps #

 <tt>